Michael Cabonargi: Early life and career

-Work at the U.S. Securities and Exchange Commission
+U.S. Securities and Exchange Commission

 From 2005 until 2011, Cabonargi worked as a senior attorney and prosecutor in the Division of Enforcement at the Chicago Regional Office of the U.S. Securities and Exchange Commission.
 He brought a $2.8 billion private offering fraud case, at the time the largest private offering fraud case filed by the Commission.
 For this he was bestowed the Chairman's Award.
 In 2008, for his work against financial fraud targeting seniors, he was bestowed the SEC Director's Award for Excellence.

 Cook County Board of Review

 Cabonargi was appointed by Chief Justice of the Circuit Court of Cook County Timothy C. Evans to serve as commissioner of Cook County Board of Review from the 2nd district, after the position was vacated by Joseph Berrios, who had been elected Cook County Assessor.
-Cabonargi had been selected over several more prominent figures that had expressed interest in the position, including Joseph Mario Moreno and Eugene Schulter.
+Cabonargi had been selected over several other people who had also expressed interest in the position, including Joseph Mario Moreno and Eugene Schulter.
 Evans had picked Cabornargi from among 11 candidates.
-Cabonargi was sworn-in on February 10, 2011.
+Cabonargi was sworn in on February 10, 2011.